DanTungTT/Store-ui/README.md

 # React + Vite

-1. sửa lại logic validate form
-2. hoàn thiện những trang còn lại của header
-3. hoàn thiện header:
-    - canh chỉnh logo
-    - desgin ô search
-    - desgin card shopping

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+// This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: